-When my two daughters were being born I had an unspoken fear in my ignorance that the condition might be hereditary.
+When my two daughters were being born I had an unspoken fear in my ignorance that Poland Syndrome might be hereditary.
 Similarly, I had the same fear before my two grandchildren were born.
 It is only now thanks to PIP-UK that I know these fears were groundless.

 Throughout life I have tried not to let the disability hold me back and have had a career in scientific research.
 I have driven a manual car for the last 50 years and I have always played sport.
 I have played football, rugby, golf and squash at a not very high level at various times in my life.
 I still fly fish and go for a jog several times a week.